 Visa Free Travel

 The EB-5 program doesn’t confer citizenship directly, but after five years as a green-card holder, it’s possible to apply for naturalization as a citizen.
-Time spent as a conditional permanent resident counts towards the five-year waiting period, and the process is relatively straightforward as long as investors speak English, have maintained a physical presence in the US, and can pass a basic test on US history and culture.
+Time spent as a conditional permanent resident counts towards the five-year waiting period, and the process is relatively straightforward as long as investors speak English, have maintained a physical presence in the U.S., and can pass a basic test on U.S. history and culture.

 For EB-5 investors seeking citizenship, naturalization paperwork can be filed 90 days before the fifth anniversary of the issuance of their conditional green card.
 The citizenship application requires no further investment but does require that the investor show fluency in English and pass a simple civics exam.
+Once the I-829 petition is approved, the naturalization process can be finalized.

 A green card doesn’t provide mobility benefits, other than the right to reside in the United States, and residents who take lengthy trips outside the US risk being deemed to have abandoned their US residency and forfeited their green card.
 For investors who gain citizenship, a US passport is one of the strongest in the world, providing visa-free travel to 176 countries.